sdcodes3/Bookify/README.md

 ## Requirements:
 1. Any latest Web Browsers.
 2. Apache server and MySQL Database for development.
-3. Basic understanding of Web development and PHP programming.
+3. Basic understanding of Web development and Java programming.

 ## Installation:
 1. Clone this repository to your local machine using: